agalue/LGTM-PoC/README.md

 Due to a [change](https://buoyant.io/blog/clarifications-on-linkerd-2-15-stable-announcement) introduced by Buoyant about the Linkerd artifacts, the latest `stable` version available via Helm charts is 2.14 (even if the actual latest version is newer).
 Because of that, we'll be using the `edge` release by default.

-> ⚠️ **Version Requirement**: This PoC requires Linkerd edge-25.12.x or later (stable 2.18.x+) for multicluster functionality.
+> ⚠️ **Version Requirement**: This PoC requires Linkerd edge-2026.x.x or later for multicluster functionality.
 Earlier versions used a deprecated linking approach that no longer works correctly.

 ### Istio Multi Cluster